cloud-elements/devportal/docs/elements/marketo/bulk.md

 ## Limiters

 When using our Bulk API's with Marketo you also have the option of using limiters.
 In order to use the limiters you need to change the query to add a limit.
-For example if your query was "select * from contacts" you would updated it to "select * from contacts limit 1000" (or however many you want to limit it to).
+For example if your query was "select * from contacts" you would update it to "select * from contacts limit 1000" (or however many you want to limit it to).
 After you create this you will get a response that includes an ID.
 If you then want to get the next part of this same query you use the ID for that job by clearing out the q (or query) field and instead filling out the field "continueFromJobID" and placing the job id in this field.
 In this example this would grab the next 1000 items.

 ## Querying Leads by List
 If querying leads by list, include a where expression with a `listId` specified.